CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ### Takeaways

 One thing to notice from our sequential consistency test cases is that the instructions from each thread execute in a sequential order (e.g, Thread 1 always executes `Write A, 1` before `Read B` regardless of how instructions from Thread 2 are interleaved in between).
-While reasoning about interleavings of instructions across threads can be difficult, we are at least safe from instructions being reordered within a single thread.
+While reasoning about interleavings of instructions across threads can be difficult, we are safe from instructions being reordered within a single thread.

-## Relaxed Memory Consistency Models
+## Relaxed Memory Consistency Models (x86)

+Computer architecture is all about tradeoffs.
+While sequential consistency is simple and intuitive, it places restrictions on execution that limit performance.
+By relaxing these restriction, we can increase performance at the cost of increasing hardware and programming model complexity.

+To relax the memory model, we relax the rules around reordering reads and writes with respect to other reads and writes.
+In this post, we're going to focus on relaxation in the Intel x86 memory model.
+This is described in detail in section 8.2 of the [Intel Software Developer Manual](https://software.intel.com/content/www/us/en/develop/download/intel-64-and-ia-32-architectures-sdm-combined-volumes-1-2a-2b-2c-2d-3a-3b-3c-3d-and-4.html).

+### Basics of the x86 Memory Model

 ## Final Thoughts